PeterCamilleri/CX16/docs/vm1_am.md

 [Back to the Top](#virtual-machine-architecture-mark-1)

 ### Design Choices
+Like many virtual machine designs, Mark 1 is a primarily a stack based machine.
+It is augmented with a few specialized registers backed up with addressing modes and instructions.

 This project has already undertaken an examination of virtual machine design choices available to the Commander X16 and its W65C02S processor.
 This section links back to some of those design options in other parts of the CX16 project.